DCAA Audits of Government Contractor Business Systems – Key Risk Mitigation Strategies to Promote an Adequacy Determination

 1.Knowledge of Business System Requirements and DCAA Audit Objectives (Pre-audit phase)

 The DCAA conducts business system audits utilizing specific standard audit programs and detailed audit guidance and procedures incorporated in their internal DCAA Contract Audit Manual (DCAM).
 The three business system specific standard audit programs and the DCAM are available for review on the DCAA website (www.dcaa.mil).
-The DCAA audit objectives, guidance, and corresponding procedures were developed for the purpose of a DCAA evaluation and corresponding audit opinion of a contractor’s compliance with the specific business system adequacy criteria incorporated in each of the applicable DFARS business system clauses – accounting (252.242-7006), estimating (252.215-7002), and material management and accounting (252.242-7004).
+The DCAA audit requirements, guidance, and corresponding procedures were developed for the purpose of a DCAA evaluation and corresponding audit opinion of a contractor’s compliance with the specific business system adequacy criteria incorporated in each of the applicable DFARS business system clauses – accounting (252.242-7006), estimating (252.215-7002), and material management and accounting (252.242-7004).
 A clean audit opinion will simply designate the contractor’s business system as adequate.

 Contractors that do not perform under Department of Defense (DoD) contracts or do perform under DoD contracts not subject to the DFARS clauses noted above, are not contractually required to comply with the specific DFARS business system adequacy criteria.
 However, for business system audit purposes, the DCAA will nevertheless use these adequacy criteria as the baseline for their business system audit scope, objectives, and procedures.
 Simply stated, contractors are required to demonstrate and maintain compliance with the adequacy criteria and requirements of these clauses – whether or not the subject clauses actually are incorporated in contracts.